AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Parameter

-A color object of the type “public struct color”
+A color object of the type "public struct color"

 ### Usage